NICMx/Jool/doc/usr/mod-run-vanilla.md

 This is the insertion syntax:

-{% highlight bash %}
 	user@T:~# /sbin/modprobe jool_siit \
+		[pool6=<IPv6 prefix>] \
-	pool6=<IPv6 prefix> \
+		[blacklist=<IPv4 prefixes>] \
-	pool4=<IPv4 prefixes> \
+		[errorAddresses=<IPv4 prefixes>] \
-	errorAddresses=<IPv4 prefixes>
-{% endhighlight %}
+		[disabled]

 These are the arguments:

 - `pool6` (short for "IPv6 pool") is the prefix the translation mechanism will be appending and removing from the addresses of the packets.
-- `pool4` (short for "[main] IPv4 pool") represents the addresses Jool will use to mask the IPv6 nodes.
-In other words, if an IPv6 node's address minus the NAT64 prefix does not match an entry in this pool, its traffic will not be translated.
-Because there is no port sharing, in SIIT you need as many of these as IPv6 nodes which need IPv4 connectivity.
+This is optional because you might want to use the EAM table instead.
+- `blacklist` represents IPv4 addresses Jool will **not** translate _using the pool6 prefix_ (ie. this does not affect EAMT translation).
-You can insert up to five comma-separated `pool4` prefixes during a modprobe.
-If you need more, use the [userspace application](usr-flags-pool4.html).
+You can insert up to five comma-separated `blacklist` prefixes during a modprobe.
+If you need more, use the [userspace application](usr-flags-blacklist.html).
 - `errorAddresses` is a secondary IPv4 pool used for something [slightly more cryptic](misc-rfc6791.html).
 You might rather want to read its explanation _after_ you've nailed the basics from this walkthrough.
+If this pool is empty, Jool will fall back to use any of its node's IPv4 addresses.
 You can insert up to five comma-separated `errorAddresses` prefixes during a modprobe.
 If you need more, use the [userspace application](usr-flags-error-addresses.html).

-In our sample network, that translates into

-{% highlight bash %}
+- `disabled` starts Jool inactive.
+If you're using the userspace application, you can use it to ensure you're done configuring before your traffic starts getting translated.
+The EAM walkthrough exemplifies its use.
+If not present, Jool starts translating traffic right away.

+The following suffices for our sample network.

-user@T:~# /sbin/modprobe jool_siit \
+	user@T:~# /sbin/modprobe jool_siit pool6=2001:db8::/96
-	pool6=2001:db8::/96 \
-	pool4=198.51.100.8/30,192.0.2.0/24 \
-	errorAddresses=198.51.100.12/30
-{% endhighlight %}

-These are the mappings that `modprobe` generates:

-- IPv6 nodes:
-	- 2001:db8::<span class="correlate1">198.51.100.8</span> will be masked as <span class="correlate1">198.51.100.8</span>.
-	- 2001:db8::<span class="correlate2">198.51.100.9</span> will be masked as <span class="correlate2">198.51.100.9</span>.
-	- 2001:db8::<span class="correlate1">198.51.100.10</span> will be masked as <span class="correlate1">198.51.100.10</span>.
-	- 2001:db8::<span class="correlate2">198.51.100.11</span> will be masked as <span class="correlate2">198.51.100.11</span>.
-	- 198.51.100.12 is outside of 198.51.100.8/30, so _E_ has been left out of the NATting.
-- IPv4 nodes:
-	- Any IPv4 node will be masked by prepending the `pool6` prefix to its address (pool4 does not affect these).

-See below for more explicit examples.
+That means the IPv6 representation of any IPv4 address is going to be `2001:db8::<IPv4 address>`.
+See below for examples.

 ## Testing